tom-jj-G/KeplerExoplanets/README.md

 ## GitHub
 ### Communication protocols
-After each pull request (PR), the person in charge of the github repository will review the code and ask for peer's review if necessary.
+After each pull request (PR), the person in charge of the github repository will review the code and ask for team assistance if necessary.
 ![review_process.png)](images/github/review_process.png)

 After the PR has been accepted, the person who made the PR will merge her/his code to the main branch and alert the team that their own personal branch or sub-branch needs to be updated with the latest version of the main branch.